ipfabric/docs/docs/releases/known_issues/IP_Fabric/error_messages/aql_internal_error.md

+---
+description: IP Fabric describes the error message "Error: AQL: internal error - in index" that may occur and how to fix it.
+---

 # Error: AQL: internal error -- in index

 When any error containing `Error: AQL: internal error - in index` is